nuvious/QuiCC/Whitepaper.md

 ## Statistical Analysis of Odd Numbered Connection IDs

-Specific to key exchange done in-band, because the N modulus will be an odd number, statistical analysis of the first 128, 256, 384, and 512 bytes for 1024-, 2048-, 3072-, and 4096-bit RSA respectively will show a statistically significant increase in the prevalence of odd numbers.
+Specific to key exchange done in-band because the N modulus will be an odd number, statistical analysis of the first 128, 256, 384, and 512 bytes for 1024-, 2048-, 3072-, and 4096-bit RSA respectively will show a statistically significant increase in the prevalence of odd numbers.
 This would then signal